 - Connecticut Walk Book – 20th Edition by the Connecticut Forest & Park Association – American Legion and Peoples State Forest Trail – Pages 8-13

-- Gaiagps – GPA App used to create trail, determine driving directions and parking, and send track to iphone
+- Gaiagps – GPA App used to create a trail, determine driving directions and parking, and send the track to my iPhone

 Moderate to Easy – This is a fun trail with varied terrain and great views.
 My loop clockwise started with some steady, moderate climbing, but after Veeder’s Rocks, it was primarily downhill and flat with some small climbs.

-Terrain – Snow (2-3 inches) made some of the climbs and descents a little slippery, but the snow was light and fluffy, so there was no need for the micro-spikes I carried.
+Terrain – Snow (2-3 inches) made some of the climbs and descents a little slippery, but the snow was light and fluffy, so I did not need the micro-spikes I carried.
 The terrain is primarily forested with rocky outcroppings.
 There are also some low-lying boggy areas.